factorial-io/scotty-deploy-action/README.md

 ## How Scotty Works

+[Scotty](https://scotty.factorial.io) is a micro-PaaS that manages docker-compose-based applications with automatic routing and lifecycle management.

-Scotty automatically handles several things for you:
+**What Scotty does for you:**

-✅ **SSL Certificates**: Automatic HTTPS with Let's Encrypt ✅ **Service Discovery**: Internal DNS for service-to-service communication ✅ **Load Balancing**: Traefik-based routing and load balancing ✅ **Health Checks**: Automatic container health monitoring
+✅ **Traefik Configuration**: Automatically configures Traefik reverse proxy for routing traffic to your services ✅ **SSL Certificates**: Automatic HTTPS via Traefik with Let's Encrypt ✅ **Web UI**: Provides a user interface to control, inspect, and manage your running applications ✅ **Lifecycle Management**: Handles app creation, starting, stopping, and destruction with TTL-based auto-stopping

 ### What NOT to Include in docker-compose.yml